fefelbrn/Resume_optimizer/README.md

 - They make the system harder to maintain
 - They hide architectural issues

+### 7. Unified Observability with Langfuse
+We integrated Langfuse for observability because:
+- Provides a single unified trace for the entire LangGraph workflow
+- All nodes create spans under the same trace, not separate traces
+- Captures input/output at the trace level for better debugging
+- Enables performance monitoring and cost tracking
+- Makes it easy to understand the complete optimization flow

 ## API Endpoints

 - `GET /` - Serve the main interface